-There are three exams in this course, which will be given in-person.
+Exams one and two will be given in-person during our regular lecture time in our regular lecture hall.
 Each exam will include a combination of multiple choice and true/false questions.
 The exams will be based on lecture and reading material.
+You will receive a text review guide to assist in your studying of the assigned readings, but I do not provide study guides for lecture material.
 You may not use any course materials (i.e., your notes, your textbook) while taking the exam.
-Please make sure to bring a #2 pencil, an eraser, and your University ID to each exam.
-The final exam will not be cumulative.
-Please be on time for all exams.
-Once the first student has turned in the exam, no other students will be allowed to sit for the exam.
+Please be sure to be on time for all exams, as once the first student has turned in the exam, no other students will be allowed to sit for the exam.